 The first option is to apply hot water from a suitable container, like a watering can, to the outside of the pipe itself.
 Don’t use boiling water to do this.
-If you’re boiler is out of use because of the frozen condensate pipe you can heat the water using a kettle or a microwave.
+If your boiler is out of use because of the frozen condensate pipe you can heat the water using a kettle or a microwave.

 The second suggestion is to use either a hot water bottle or a heat wrap – usually used to aid muscle discomfort and is available from all top chemists – and place it around the pipe at the section where the water has frozen.

 You should never attempt to thaw a condensate pipe that is above ground level or disconnect the condensate pipe in the process.